The following tips may assist you in avoiding a parking infringement:

 Appealing an infringement

-Appeals against parking infringements must be forwarded to the Parking Administrator within 14 days from the date of the infringement issued.
+Appeals against parking infringements must lodged with Security and Traffic Services within 14 days from the date of the infringement issued.
 Verbal appeals cannot be accepted.
 Applicants may ultimately elect to have their case heard by a Magistrate rather than processed by the Fines Enforcement Registry.

 Appeals may be lodged online through our secure Appeal a Parking Penalty form.

 The main points of the Lands and Traffic by-laws are:

-- All vehicles parking on University land between the hours of 8.00am and 8.00pm on weekdays are required to display either a current valid parking permit or a valid metered parking ticke.;
+- All vehicles parking on University land between the hours of 7.00am and 5.00pm on weekdays are required to display either a current valid parking permit or a valid metered parking ticket.;

 - Parking areas and parking bays are clearly marked and require vehicles to be parked within marked bays in accordance with permit/ticket entitlements.

 - Breaches of Lands and Traffic By-Laws will be strictly enforced and may result in the issue of infringement notices and will incur a penalty.

 - Parking arrangements apply all year and are not relaxed during vacations or semester breaks.